zammad/zammad-org/src/sr/reference/environment-variables.md

 ---
 order: 3
-title: 'Променљиве окружења'
+title: 'Environment variables'
 ---

-# Променљиве окружења
+# Environment variables

 Find the most important environment variables below with default values (as <Badge type="tip" text="badge" />), if applicable.
 The variables for Docker and package based installations can be different in some cases.
 You can find